Greensboro Television Network (GTN) Streaming 24/7

 GTN provides a block of programming designed to promote the entire city.
 To help tell the new stories, Rosemary Plybon, former WFMY morning show host, has joined GTN as host of This is Greensboro.
 She produces segments about the people, places, and events that make Greensboro a unique and attractive city for visitors and residents alike.
 This is Greensboro airs from 6-8 pm on Mondays, Wednesdays and Fridays, and at 12 noon on Saturdays and Sundays.

 As Greensboro's government cable channel, GTN is dedicated to providing City government information.
-GTN is available to subscribers of Time Warner Cable with a digital cable box, digital converter or a digital TV with a QAM tuner.
-Additionally, GTN can be viewed on AT&T U-verse throughout the Triad.
+GTN is available to subscribers of Time Warner Cable with a digital cable box or a digital converter.
+Additionally, GTN can be viewed on AT&T U-verse throughout the Triad and on North State.

 GTN was founded in 1995 with a grant from Time Warner as part of the City's Cable Television Franchise Agreement.